 19 January, 2016: Week 2: Classes 4-6.
 One minute of silence.
-Opening Solidarity Prayer:

-General housekeeping details.
+Opening Solidarity Prayer: That the Catholic Church leaders listen to the experiences and views of young people in preparation for Synod of Bishops in October, 2018 on "Young People, Faith and Vocational Discernment."

 Revising "Class Lists."

-"Touchdown" period with examples of the deacons' homilies and students' talks from Sunday, 15 January, 2017.
+Importance of football in reaching young people in Africa.
+Results of Africa Cup of Nations.
+Examples of the deacons' homilies and students' talks from Sunday, 15 January, 2017.